wp-plugins/post-status-menu-items/readme.txt

 3. Plugin Options on Settings > Writing (specific Post Types and Post Statuses may vary by site)

 == Changelog ==
-= 1.1.3 =
+= 1.2.0 =
-* Translations in menus fixed.
-See: http://wordpress.org/support/topic/translation-of-drafts-and-trash
+Added Post statuses to "Right Now" dashboard widget.

 = 1.1.2 =
 * Second headers already sent fix.
 This one was an encoding issue.